Zeroth-Order Non-smooth Non-convex Optimization via Gaussian Smoothing: Abstract

 \section{Abstract}

-This paper addresses stochastic optimization of Lipschitz-continuous, nonsmooth and nonconvex objectives over compact convex sets, where only noisy function evaluations are available.
-While gradient-free methods have been developed for smooth nonconvex problems, extending these techniques to the nonsmooth setting remains challenging.
+This paper addresses stochastic optimization of Lipschitz-continuous, non-smooth and non-convex objectives over compact convex sets, where only noisy function evaluations are available.
+While gradient-free methods have been developed for smooth non-convex problems, extending these techniques to the non-smooth setting remains challenging.
 The primary difficulty arises from the absence of a Taylor series expansion for Clarke subdifferentials, which limits the ability to approximate and analyze the behavior of the objective function in a neighborhood of a point.
 We propose a two time-scale zeroth-order projected stochastic subgradient method leveraging Gaussian smoothing to approximate Clarke subdifferentials.
 First, we establish that the expectation of the Gaussian-smoothed subgradient lies within an explicitly bounded error of the Clarke subdifferential, a result that extends prior analyses beyond convex/smooth settings.
 Second, we design a novel algorithm with coupled updates: a fast timescale tracks the subgradient approximation, while a slow timescale drives convergence.
 Using continuous-time dynamical systems theory and robust perturbation analysis, we prove that iterates converge almost surely to a neighborhood of the set of Clarke stationary points, with neighborhood size controlled by the smoothing parameter.
-To our knowledge, this is the first zeroth-order method achieving almost sure convergence for constrained nonsmooth nonconvex optimization problems.
+To our knowledge, this is the first zeroth-order method achieving almost sure convergence for constrained non-smooth non-convex optimization problems.